sambett/NeuroChatRAG/README.md

 ## Usage
 - Start the chatbot using `main.py`.
-- Provide input queries and receive responses based on the retrieved and generated knowledge.
+- Provide input queries and receive responses based on the retrieved knowledge.
-- Customize retrieval sources and models as needed.

 ## Configuration
-Replace .env with your api key
+Add your api key to .env

-## Contributing
-Contributions are welcome!
-Follow these steps to contribute:
-1. Fork the repository
-2. Create a new branch (`feature-branch`)
-3. Commit your changes
-4. Push the branch and create a Pull Request

 ## Data
 The data script + the script to scrape that data 9000 articales from PubMed is open-source :)